nsching/nsching.github.io/essays/reflect-ai.md

 I have used AI in class this semester in the following areas:

   1. Experience WODs e.g. E18

 I would sometimes use ChatGPT when completing experience WODs because AI can be useful in helping me see problems from a different angle when I get stuck.
-Sometimes I just need to hear
+Sometimes I just need to hear the question rephrased to make it click in my head.
+I usually didn't have to use ChatGPT often because I could just watch the webcast if I got really stuck on a problem.

   2. In-class Practice WODs

   3. In-class WODs